Gromov-Witten Gauge Theory I

-The second problem is that $\Mtwid_{g,I}([\pt/\Cs])$ is very far from proper.
+The second problem is that $\Mtwid_{g,I}([\pt/\Cs])$ is not proper.
 It is complete, but it is in general neither separated nor of finite type.
 Thus, the existence of a pushforward along the forgetful morphism to $\Mbar_{g,I}$ is a delicate matter; not every K-theory class on $\Mbar_{g,I}([\pt/\Cs])$ has a well-defined index.
-The main theorem in this paper asserts that the particular classes we want to push forward do indeed have well-defined index.
+The main theorem in this paper asserts that the index map is well-defined for the admissible classes.

-(There is a third difference, which makes things easier: The stack $\Mtwid_{g,I}([\pt/\Cs])$ is unobstructed, so we don't need to use virtual structure sheaves.)